Kenan Tepe: Archaeology

 The site was worked from 2000 until 2008 by the Upper Tigris Archaeological Research Project team led by Bradley J. Parker.
 The 2003, 2006 and 2008 season were study seasons.
 Four Ubaid period occupational levels were determined with structures as large as 7 meters by 9 meters and with a number of burials including a complete skeleton in a large ceramic jar.
-Ubaid period finds included a number of chert and green obsidian tools, blades and arrowheads, and ceramic spindle whorls.
+Ubaid period finds included a number of chert and green obsidian tools, blades and arrowheads, ceramic spindle whorls and Coba bowls.
 A Uruk period fortification wall around the high mound turned up in gravimetric and excavation work.
 In the Late Chalcolithic level ceramic animal figurines were found as well as mudbrick burial structures and intrusive Early Bronze tombs.
-A hematite cylinder seal of uncertain date bearing a contest scene, possibly early 2nd millennium BC, and a Middle Bronze period a anthropomorphic figurine head.
+A hematite cylinder seal of uncertain date bearing a contest scene, possibly early 2nd millennium BC, and a Middle Bronze period anthropomorphic figurine head.
 Two stamp seals, eight more cylinder seals, two seal impressions and eight possible sealing made up the glyphic finds.